madhavgopi3/ChordPilot/README.md

 * Rests
 * Durations of notes/rests
 * Octave

+These informations can be viewed in the browser console, once the "Generate Chords" button is clicked.

 The notes and octaves are then converted into an integer using the formula